Suspect accused of killing son of New Jersey judge dies by suicide

 US Marshals are collaborating with the FBI to investigate the tragic event.

-As of Monday morning, law enforcement are not aware of any recent threats against the judge, and investigators are still investigating the suspect's possible motive.
+As of Monday morning, law enforcement are not aware of any recent threats against the judge, and investigators are still working to determine the suspect's possible motive.

 Federal court records show that Salas has presided over several high-profiles cases, including the financial fraud case of Real Housewives of New Jersey stars Teresa and Joe Giudice.